nightsense/vrunchbang/README.md

 #### option A: manually

-Download the [colourscheme files](https://github.com/nightsense/carbonized/tree/master/colors) and place in directory `~/.vim/colors/` (Linux/Mac) or `%userprofile%\vimfiles\colors\` (Windows).
+Download the [colourscheme files](https://github.com/nightsense/vrunchbang/tree/master/colors) and place in directory `~/.vim/colors/` (Linux/Mac) or `%userprofile%\vimfiles\colors\` (Windows).

 #### option B: using a plugin manager

 For easy management of Vim colour schemes (and other plugins), try a plugin manager.
-With [vim-plug](https://github.com/junegunn/vim-plug), for instance, just add `Plug 'nightsense/carbonized'` to the list of plugins in your `vimrc`, then run `PlugUpdate`.
+With [vim-plug](https://github.com/junegunn/vim-plug), for instance, just add `Plug 'nightsense/vrunchbang'` to the list of plugins in your `vimrc`, then run `PlugUpdate`.

 ### step 2: activate the colour scheme

-To activate the carbonized theme, add one of the following lines to your `vimrc`:
+To activate the vrunchbang theme, add one of the following lines to your `vimrc`:

-- `colorscheme carbonized-light`
+- `colorscheme vrunchbang-light`
-- `colorscheme carbonized-dark`
+- `colorscheme vrunchbang-dark`

 To assign themes to specific intervals of the day, try the [night-and-day](https://github.com/nightsense/night-and-day) plugin.